austinlorenz/finite_model_theory/README.md

 2) evaluate non-Boolean queries on graphs

 To evaluate non-Boolean queries on graphs, use the LFP function.
 Suppose we wish to define a query which returns all vertices of degree two or greater.
-The first order formula defining this query is ϕ(x)≡∃y∃z(E(x,y)∧E(x,z)∧y≠z)
+The first order formula defining this query is

+ϕ(x) ≡ ∃y∃z(E(x,y)∧E(x,z)∧y≠z)

 This reads "There exist vertices y and z such that there's an edge between x and y and an edge between x and z, and y and z are not the same vertices."
 Note that x is not quantified--it is a free variable in the formula, and m-ary query  Q defined by ϕ(x) returns the set of a∈|G| such that G⊨ϕ(a).

 We translate the formula to Maxima code,